epfl-lts2/sparkwiki/README.md

 ```
 ./spark-submit --class ch.epfl.lts2.wikipedia.[ToolNameHere]  --master 'local[*]' --executor-memory 4g --driver-memory 4g --packages org.rogach:scallop_2.11:3.1.3 ./sparkwiki/target/scala-2.11/sparkwiki_2.11-0.5.0.jar [ToolArgsHere]
 ```

+### Build
+From the project directory, run `sbt package` to build the jar file.
+If you want to edit the code, run `sbt eclipse`

 ### Dump processor
 This tool can be run using the class `ch.epfl.lts2.wikipedia.DumpProcessor` as entry point.
 It will read the